node-red/node-red.github.io/docs/hardware/raspberrypi.md

 This also installs some additional dependencies.

-If you are upgrading a Raspberry Pi version 1 image for the Pi 2, it is recommended to clean up some hidden node directories before installing Node-RED:

-    sudo npm cache clean

 ##### Raspberry Pi

 The simplest way to install Node.js and other dependencies on Pi (version 1) is